 Beware Of Dangerous Contractors: 3 Tips To Follow

-But what if that person is a contractor, someone you’ve hired to get a job done in your home.
+But what if that person is a contractor, someone you’ve hired to get a job done in your home?
 Are they still considered a stranger, or do they become trustworthy since you’re paying them for their service?

-If you’ve seen news reports lately, the bodies of Cristie Codd, a Food Network star, and her husband J.T.
+If you’ve seen news reports lately, the bodies of Cristie Codd, a Food Network star, and her husband, J.T.
 Codd, who was reported missing over the weekend, were recently discovered.
 Jason Owens was arrested for the murder of the couple and their unborn child…Jason was a contractor that the couple hired to perform work on their home.

 As the sad details begin to emerge, homeowners must ask themselves, “Who can I trust inside my home?”.
-When it comes to the dangers of hiring contractors, there are 3 things that you, as a homeowner, should be aware of.
+When it comes to the dangers of hiring contractors, there are three things that you, as a homeowner, should be aware of.
 Check these off the list when you’re choosing a company to work with.

-1. Make sure the contractor or company is licensed and insured
+1. Make sure the contractor or company is licensed and insured.

-2. Be sure they’re drug tested
+2. Be sure they’re drug tested.

 At F.H.
 Furr, drug tests are performed at random on a monthly basis.
 This assures customers that there won’t be anyone in their home who is under the influence of dangerous substances.

 This is a MUST.
-If the company you’re considering hiring for work in your home doesn’t require background checks of their employees, just say no. People that you don’t know can be a risk as it is, but without background procedures, you could very well be inviting a criminal into your home.
+If the company you’re considering hiring for work in your home doesn’t require background checks of their employees, just say no. People you don’t know can be a risk as it is, but without background procedures, you could be inviting a criminal into your home.

 At F.H.
 Furr, our technicians are all licensed, drug tested, and background checked.
 Each is chosen based on their abilities as well as their personal character.
-Know the truth about the contractors in your home and keep your family safe!
+Know the truth about the contractors in your home and keep your family safe.